Randy Arozarena Player Props: Rays vs. Mariners

 Randy Arozarena At The Plate

-- Arozarena has nine doubles, a triple, 15 home runs and 45 walks while batting .288.
+- Arozarena is hitting .284 with nine doubles, a triple, 15 home runs and 45 walks.

-- Among qualifying hitters in baseball, he ranks 19th in batting average, eighth in on-base percentage, and 34th in slugging.
+- Among qualified hitters in baseball, he ranks 28th in batting average, seventh in on-base percentage, and 37th in slugging.

-- He has gone deep in 17.5% of his games this year, and 4.4% of his chances at the plate.

-- Arozarena has driven home a run in 31 games this season (38.8%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on eight occasions..
+- In 38.3% of his games this season, Arozarena has tallied at least one RBI.
+In 13 of those games (16%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.

-- He has scored in 41 of 80 games this season, and more than once 10 times.
+- He has scored in 41 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.